python-pillow/Pillow/docs/reference/ImageMath.rst

     :param expression: A function that receives a dictionary.
     :param options: Values to add to the function's dictionary, mapping image names to Image instances.
+Deprecated.
-You can use one or more keyword arguments instead of a dictionary, as shown in the above example.
+                    You can instead use one or more keyword arguments, as shown in the above example.
 Note that the names must be valid Python identifiers.
     :return: An image, an integer value, a floating point value, or a pixel tuple, depending on the expression.